nikiizvorski/ARCoreMyth/README.md

 ARCore is a software development kit developed by Google that allows for augmented reality applications to be built.

-ARCore uses three key technologies to integrate virtual content with the real world as seen through your phone's camera:
+ARCore uses three key technologies to integrate virtual content with the real world as seen through your phone's camera.

 ## Requirements
 Min Sdk Version : 26